Katamaze/WHMCS-Action-Hook-Factory/README.md

 Both systems are the undisputed market leaders in their respective field.
 WordPress reaches 60% of market share.
 WHMCS attracts about 50.000 customers worldwide.
 They are both flexible and can accommodate several  businesses needs.
 In them there's more than a control panel and a blogging platform.

 That said, similarities end here.
 WordPress is free, open source and good at many things.
 WHMCS kicks off at [15.95 $ per month](https://www.whmcs.com/pricing/).
-Source code is obfuscated and even if it is a solid platform, there are [some shortcomings](https://katamaze.com/blog/41/my-wishlist-for-whmcs-v8).
+Source code is obfuscated and even if it is a solid platform, [WHMCS is not perfect](https://katamaze.com/blog/41/my-wishlist-for-whmcs-v8).

 Continue reading our [beginners guide to WHMCS](https://katamaze.com/blog/23/what-is-whmcs-and-when-to-use-it-explained-for-beginners) and [common mistakes to avoid in WHMCS](https://katamaze.com/blog/9/the-most-common-whmcs-mistakes-to-avoid) for more details.